JohnRoos/Write-ObjectToSQL/README.md

 * Added support for hashtables.
 The scripts will now insert the hash values into columns named as the hash keys.
 * Rewrote the script to use a few functions instead.
 * Added better error handling if all properties are ignored.
+* Fixed a bug where insert statements based on a string property that had the same name as a reserved property was failing.

 # Links